Mel-A-M/adb-converged-db/spatial/spatial.md

 We will be using three tables – CUSTOMERS, WAREHOUSES and WAREHOUSES\_DTP.

-Each table stores location using Oracle's native spatial data type, SDO\_GEOMETRY.
+Each table stores location using Oracle's native Spatial data type, SDO\_GEOMETRY.
 A location can be stored as a point in an SDO\_GEOMETRY column of a table.
 The customer's location is associated with longitude and latitude values on the Earth's surface—for example, -63.13631, 52.485426.

 **Estimated Lab Time:** 30 minutes